Abdulaziz-IT/Classic-Arcade-Game/README.md

 - Once a the player collides with an enemy, the game is reset and the player moves back to the starting square
 - Once the player reaches the water (i.e., the top of the game board), the game is won

-Keep it mind that if the time is up and you didn't find all cards, you will _lose_ :disappointed:

-If you feel like giving up, you can always click on the restart button which will reset the game for you, and shuffle the cards again!

 ## Can I play now?!

 You surely can!